- Home

 Kylie says takeaway food and packaging are the biggest causes of her household’s waste.

-“Let’s say, during a festive season when you’ve got cousins and everyone over and no-one’s cooking, the plastics and all those kind of scraps are really high,” she says.
+“Let’s say, during a festive season when you’ve got cousins and everyone over and no-one’s cooking, the plastics and all those kinds of scraps are really high,” she says.
 “Any time you’re ordering food, just the amount of wrapping that comes with that is where I find we’re getting the most household wastage.

 “For the majority of the year, we try to make sure we cook at home.
 That’s probably one of the main ways that we’re able to minimise the wastage.
 The new weekly bin service could actually work for a family like ours where, if we can get rid of the wastage by cooking every week, it actually decreases our rubbish volume.”

-For more information visit knox.vic.gov.au/FoodAndGarden
+For more information visit knox.vic.gov.au/FoodAndGarden.

 Share